TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 12/2 Corinthians 12.9.md

 ---

-And he hath said unto me, My grace is sufficient for thee: for [my] power is made perfect in weakness.
-Most gladly therefore will I rather glory in my weaknesses, that the power of Christ may rest upon me.
+He has said to me, "My grace is sufficient for you, for my power is made perfect in weakness."
+Most gladly therefore I will rather glory in my weaknesses, that the power of Christ may rest on me.